-The premise that was set forth in the article was this: Men and women by nature, are created to have irreconcilable differences.
-They are made to complement one another, to join together in a mystical union.
-If we look at the book of Ephesians, this mystery of union is compared to the joining of the human and Divine natures of Christ.
+Men and women are created to have differences.
+They are made to complement one another, to join together in union.
+In the book of Ephesians, this mystery of union is compared to the joining of the human and divine natures of Christ.
 Those two natures simply cannot be joined together, since they are qualitatively different.
-And yet, it happens: A mystery.
-This is the highest view of marriage possible, and one which obviously has pretty much disappeared in our self-absorbed society.
-So, while this view has obtained for thousands of years, it is suddenly non-functional.
-Let’s look at why this might be.
+And yet, it happens.
+This is the highest view of marriage possible, and one which has disappeared in our society.

-You’ve all heard these arguments for divorce, and over them all, like a banner are the words: Irreconcilable differences.
-Yes, you and your spouse do have irreconcilable differences, because that is the essence of marriage.
-That is the basis for the sacrifice you are called to make in forming a family made up of those who have different wills than our own.
-Bridezillas aside, we don’t always get our own way when we marry.
+Yes, spouses do have irreconcilable differences, because that is the essence of marriage.
+That is the basis for the sacrifice we are called to make in forming a family made up of those who have different wills than our own.
+We don’t always get our own way when we marry.
 Mutual submission is part of the process of overcoming differences.
 Working towards the greater good of the marriage and family will require resilience, humility, and a willingness to commit to a calling greater than ourselves.